Toddlers who develop overweight but not underweight may be perceived by their mothers as healthy

 Toddlers were measured and weighed in order to classify them as underweight (lower than the 15th percentile of all children measured), normal weight (from the 15th to the 85th percentile) or overweight (above the 85th percentile).
 Maternal height and weight was measured, too.

 Almost two out of three mothers chose an inaccurate silhouette when asked how they thought their child looked like.
-Accuracy was highest for mothers of underweight toddlers and lowest for those with an overweight child.
+Accuracy was highest for mothers of underweight toddlers and lowest for those with a child who had overweight.
 Satisfaction depended on the child's actual body size in that fewer mothers of underweight toddlers were happy with the body size of their child (33%), compared to those having normal weight (72%) or overweight (82%) toddlers.
 Heavier toddlers meant a higher satisfaction amongst their mothers.

 Toddler age, sex, race or the mother's age, marital status, education or socio-economic status did not influence the results.
 Future research, however, is suggested to include additional factors of cultural, social and community-level influence, in order to explain these findings further.

 The weight status of a toddler often is regarded as an indicator of good parenting, particularly in the early years of a child when parents are solely responsible for the baby's nutritional intake, health and physical activity.
 As such, the authors argue that mothers may idealise their child to be of a normal size despite its actual (over-)weight status.
-In other words, whatever was perceived to be "normal" was perceived as good - mothers of overweight toddlers were more likely to think their child was of a normal body size and thus had the highest levels of satisfaction.
+In other words, whatever was perceived to be "normal" was perceived as good - mothers of toddlers who had overweight were more likely to think their child was of a healthy body size and thus had the highest levels of satisfaction.

 An invited comment (Perrin 2012)